 The comparator interrupt flag is set whenever there is a change in the output value of either comparator.
 Software will need to maintain information about the status of the output bits, as read from CMCON<7:6>, to determine the actual change that occurred.
-The CMIF bit (PIR2<6>) is the Comparator Interrupt Flag.
+The CMIF (PIR2<6>) bit is the Comparator Interrupt Flag.
 The CMIF bit must be reset by clearing it.
 Since it is also possible to write a '1' to this register, a simulated interrupt may be initiated.

-Both the CMIE bit (PIE2<6>) and the PEIE bit (INTCON<6>) must be set to enable the interrupt.
-In addition, the GIE bit (INTCON<7>) must also be set.
+Both the CMIE (PIE2<6>) bit and the PEIE (INTCON<6>) bit must be set to enable the interrupt.
+In addition, the GIE (INTCON<7>) bit must also be set.
 If any of these bits are clear, the interrupt is not enabled, though the CMIF bit will still be set if an interrupt condition occurs.

-Note: If a change in the CMCON register (C1OUT or C2OUT) should occur when a read operation is being executed (start of the Q2 cycle), then the CMIF (PIR registers) interrupt flag may not get set.
+Note: If a change in the CMCON (C10UT or C20UT) register needs to occur when a read operation is being executed (start of the Q2 cycle), then the CMIF (PIR2<6>) interrupt flag may not get set.